edsu/anon/README.md

 These two are equivalent, but the former is a bit faster, and easier to read The latter is convenient if your range is difficult to express using a netmask.

+### Transparency

+If you research and create your IP ranges and would like to document them here, please add your config file without the Twitter auth keys to the `conf` directory.
+Name the file using your Twitter account, e.g. for congressedits

+    conf/congressedits.json

 ### Debugging